Breaking is the new Olympic sensation. Here's more on its New York City roots.

 And the 18-year-old New York City resident, an up-and-coming B-Boy, brought his talents to train with Olympic coaches as a member of Teen Team USA.

-"I really enjoy that adrenalin rush.
+"I really enjoy that adrenaline rush.
 For me, it's really amazing and fun," Grabowski said.

 - Read more: Salt Lake City voted as host of 2034 Olympic Winter Games – with a doping investigation caveat